sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     Currently you must grab the catalog code when the destination is created otherwise the key will be hidden '*******'.
 Fivetran is working on fixing this issue.

-Now that our data is loaded into our GCP bucket lets connection Snowflake to it using Fivetrans hosted Polarias catalog.
-Lets start by going back into our GCP destination in Fivetran to copy some Snowflake code.
+Now that our data is loaded into our GCP bucket let's connect Snowflake to it using Fivetrans hosted Polaris catalog.
+Let's start by going back into our GCP destination in Fivetran to copy some Snowflake code.
 ![UPDATE](images/24.png)

 Once in the destination, on the top navigation bar, select "Catalog Integration", select Snowflake and then copy the sql code.
 We will use this in Snowflake next.
 ![UPDATE](images/25.png)

-Lets head into Snowflake and add the code from fivetran and the line below.
+Let's head into Snowflake and add the code from fivetran and the line below.
 This will allow us to see the tables that are managed by the catalog.

 === ":octicons-image-16: Template"